The Strange Connection Brad Pitt Has With Your Health

 I’ve compiled a list showing why cage-free eggs are far superior to conventionally raised eggs.

 Higher In Omega-3 Fats: I’ve covered the benefits of Omega-3 fats extensively.
 Omega-3 fats are absolutely wonderful for exuberant health.
-They increase brain function, are beneficial for heart health, reduce inflammation, mitigate the risk of diabetes and help with other process in the body.Cage free chickens lay eggs significantly higher in Omega-3 fats.
+They increase brain function, are beneficial for heart health, reduce inflammation, maintain blood sugar levels and help with other process in the body.Cage free chickens lay eggs significantly higher in Omega-3 fats.

 Several studies have shown them to contain anywhere from two to four times as much Omega-3 as conventional eggs.
 Since Omega-3s are an essential fat necessary for vibrant health you can quickly see why a diet based on cage-free eggs is superior to conventional eggs.